dlcNine/TypeWriter/README.md

 .eraseAll()
     - Removes all content from the specified target.

+.callBack(cb, args) // function, array
+    - Pass in your own function definition to be executed. args is an optional array of arguments which will be spread and passed to your passed in function.
 ```
 Note that this may change, as it is under development.